-While they share their obligate carnivore diet with other felines, their larger-than-average build, playful nature, and fun-loving personalities make them the ideal pet for many families.
+While they share their obligate carnivore diet with other felines, their larger-than-average build, playful nature, and fun-loving personalities make them the ideal pets for many families.

-Combine this with their dog-like behaviors, highly sociable nature and ability to get on with other cats and dogs, the Maine Coon cat is ultimately a great companion to own.
+Combining this with their dog-like behaviors, highly sociable nature, and ability to get on with other cats and dogs, the Maine Coon cat is ultimately a great companion to own.

 If you are wondering what do Maine Coon cats hunt, outside, then you are probably not surprised to learn that these fearless and highly skilled hunters enjoy catching small prey and rodents, e.g. mice.